LiorAvrahami/surface-tension-measurement-project/work_log_of_surface_tension_experiment/worklog_home.md

 |:---:|
 |![](sketch_of_system.png)|

 for further detail of the Theory see [The Theory Page](analysis\theory.html), there it is shown and explained that the surface tension is equal to $\gamma = \frac{mg}{D}\\$ where D is the distance between the centers of the circles.
-I happen to have a vary accurate weight gauge, and so the hard part of this experiment is acquiring with high accuracy the distance between the centers of the circles. to do this I took 80 pictures of the string with different weights and different Concentration solutions and applied string detecting, perspective reversing, and curve fitting algorithms to acquire the true parameters of the circles.
+I happen to have a very accurate weight gauge, and so the hard part of this experiment is acquiring with high accuracy the distance between the centers of the circles. to do this I took 80 pictures of the string with different weights and different Concentration solutions and applied string detecting, perspective reversing, and curve fitting algorithms to acquire the true parameters of the circles.

 |||
 |:--:|:--:|